 - Foreign companies

 - Other registered society

-- Residence proof of members such as Aadhar card/electricity bill/bank statement/gas bill etc
+- Residency proof of members such as 'Aadhar card/electricity bill/bank statement/gas bill' etc

 - Declaration by the president of the society stating his willingness and competency to hold the post of president

 Connect to concerned state authority for society registration online as the state executives deal with society registration.

 - The name of the society shall be different and not resembling the certified society as per the guidelines of the Indian Society Act.
 The name shall be commonly agreed and admitted by all the members.
 No title shall be prevented under statutory provisions of any act nor shall it violate a requirement of any law.

 - After deciding the title, the society shall have a memorandum of association that outlines the rules and regulations to be adhered to by the society and its members.
 The protocol shall be signed and attested by the members along with witness by oath commissioner, notary and first-class magistrate with their stamp and complete address.